Integrable Deformations of Sigma Models: The principal chiral model and the Wess-Zumino term

 Combining the equations of motion~\eqref{eq:eompcm} and the flatness condition~\eqref{eq:flatness} we have that

 Therefore,

 where we have used the cyclicity and invariance of the trace.
 Similarly, we can show that $\partial_+ \mathcal{J}_{-m} = 0$.
 We can then define the following local conserved charges

-which are labelled by the spin $s = m-1$.
-For $m=2$ these charges are the integrals of components of the energy-momentum tensor, hence they are proportional to the light-cone momenta $P_\pm = E \pm P$, where $E$ is the energy and $P$ is the spatial momentum.
+which are labelled by their spin $s = m-1$.
+For $m=2$ these charges are integrals of components of the energy-momentum tensor, hence they are proportional to the light-cone momenta $P_\pm = E \pm P$, where $E$ is the energy and $P$ is the spatial momentum.
 We normalise such that the light-cone momenta have spin equal to $\pm 1$.
-From these conserved charges it is possible to extract an infinite subset that are independent and in involution, thereby justifying the claim that the PCM is indeed integrable.
+From the conserved charges~\eqref{eq:conscharge} it is possible to extract an infinite subset that are independent and in involution, thereby justifying the claim that the PCM is indeed integrable.
+The existence of these conserved charges is again tied to the existence of a Lax connection, and expressing the former in terms of the latter provides a natural way to generalise the above construction to a larger class of integrable sigma models.